astronomer/astro-docs/ac/next/01_quickstart.md

 >    $ curl -sSL https://install.astronomer.io | sudo bash -s < /dev/null
 >    ```

-## Install Astronomer Core via Docker
+## Install Apache Airflow on Docker with Astronomer Core

 To install and run the Astronomer Core distribution, follow these steps: